EichlerLab/pav/README.md

       "reference": "/path/to/hg38.no_alt.fa.gz"
     }

 Note: The HGSVC reference can be found in ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/HGSVC2/technical/reference/20200513_hg38_NoALT/

-A no-ALT version of a reference is essential for PAV.
+A no-ALT version of a reference is essential for long read assemblies.
 A reference containing alternate loci, decoys, or patches may produce unexpected results and will likely lead to a loss of sensitivity.

 ### Assembly Input